SenseLogic/CODEX/README.md

 ## Specificity

-This coding standard targets self-documenting code, and therefore favors readability over compactness by :
+This coding standard targets self-documenting code, and favors readability over compactness by :

 *   forbidding the use of cryptic acronyms, abbreviations, prefixes and suffixes;
 *   including the class name in attributes and variable names.

-## General rules
+## Principles

 *   **Design before you code** by quickly writing :